NEW! The Lived Experience of Gravity

 Core Stabilization, Core Coordination

-This paper, recently published in Structural Integration, The Journal of the Rolf Institute, describes the research and biomechanics of core stabilization and suggests a dynamic approach to the concept of “core.”
+This paper, published in Structural Integration, The Journal of the Rolf Institute, describes the research and biomechanics of core stabilization and suggests a dynamic approach to the concept of “core.”
 Instead of a center of holding or accumulation, it is conceived as “empty,” a center of circulation.
 Important information for those working with back pain!

 From The Clinician’s Complete Reference to Complementary and Alternative Medicine, Donald Novey, MD, editor.
 Published by Mosby, Inc. /Harcourt, St. Louis, MO.